University campus in Georgia

 Source: IPEDS 2023

-Information Security Financial Aid & Scholarships in Georgia
+Financial Aid & Scholarships for Information Security Students in Georgia

-Georgia State Aid: The Georgia state grants and other state programs provide additional grant funding for Georgia residents attending public universities.
-Eligibility varies but typically requires demonstrated financial need and minimum academic standards.
-Some states offer loan forgiveness programs for graduates who work in-state after graduation.
+Georgia state aid: The Georgia state grants and other state programs offer grant money for Georgia residents at public universities.
+You'll need financial need and decent grades to qualify.
+Some states also have loan forgiveness for grads who stay and work in-state.

-Institutional Merit Scholarships: Most Georgia universities offer automatic merit scholarships based on GPA and test scores.
-Awards range from $1,000/year to full tuition.
-Research each school's scholarship grid—often published on their financial aid website—to identify where your credentials maximize awards.
+Merit scholarships: Most Georgia universities have automatic merit awards based on GPA and test scores, from $1,000/year up to full tuition.
+Check each school's scholarship grid on their financial aid page.
+Your stats might be worth more at one school than another.

 Use our interactive ROI calculator to estimate your return on investment for a information security degree in Georgia.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.